-Once arrived at Funchilin Pass, PVA soldiers wasted no time to structure defense works.
+Once arrived at Funchilin Pass, PVA soldiers wasted no time structuring defense works.

 The time finally came.
-Chinese soldiers blew little copper whistles to coordinate the synchronized attack on the US force.
+Chinese soldiers blew little copper whistles to coordinate the synchronized attack on the US forces.

 The 42nd Army officers were on the frontline commanding the battle which ended with PVA claiming victory.

 Chinese soldier Zhang Jinwu (张进武) single-handedly captured 12 U.S. combatants.

 The booties seized by the PVA included U.S. armoured vehicles.

 The deserting U.S. army officers were captured by Chinese soldiers.

 The diagram indicates the first phase of PVA counter-offensive operations.
 The red arrows represent the PVA force and the black lines signify the US and its allied forces, of which over 15,000 were killed.
 More than 10,000 casualties were reported on the PVA side.

 The Second Phase of the Counter-Offensive

 In late November 1950, PVA’s 38th Army was ready for Offensive Campaign Phase II and got into the position for carrying out ambush attacks on the US forces.